readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-05-appendix-b-stm-for-pregnancy-assistance.md

 A couple sample pregnancy charts are shown below.

-{% include image.html url="/img/book/fertility-awareness-basal-body-temperature-chart-confirming-pregnancy-1.jpg" description="This woman experienced a slow-rise temperature shift on cycle day nine.
-After 18 days of a consecutively high BBT, she can assume that she is pregnant.
+{% include image.html url="/img/book/sympto-thermal-fertility-awareness-method-basal-body-temperature-confirm-pregnancy-chart-1.jpg" description="This woman experienced a slow-rise temperature shift on cycle day nine.
+After 18 days of a consecutively high BBT, she can safely assume that she is pregnant.
 A triphasic pattern&mdash;or a BBT that increases a second time, as seen starting on cycle day 20&mdash;is often typical of a woman who is, in fact, pregnant." %}

-{% include image.html url="/img/book/fertility-awareness-basal-body-temperature-chart-confirming-pregnancy-2.jpg" description="This woman experienced a sudden temperature shift on cycle day 18.
-On cycle day 23, her temperature fell to the coverline, which is known to happen from time to time during the luteal phase.
+{% include image.html url="/img/book/sympto-thermal-fertility-awareness-method-basal-body-temperature-confirm-pregnancy-chart-2.jpg" description="This woman experienced a sudden temperature shift on cycle day 18.
+On cycle day 23, her temperature fell to the coverline, which can happen from time to time during the luteal phase.
 She also experienced a triphasic pattern, since her BBT rose for a second time on cycle day 32.
-After 18 days of an elevated temperature, she can assume that she is almost certainly pregnant." %}
+After 18 days of an elevated temperature, she can safely assume that she is pregnant." %}

 ##Miscarriage